7 minute read

 Pensions Dashboards launch date

-Development phases have included voluntary testing, and providers are now moving forward with the staged timetable for connection.
+In terms of ecosystem connectivity, providers are now moving forward with the staged timetable.

 In Part 2: 31 January – 30 September 2026, medium schemes and providers will connect to the ecosystem.
 Relevant occupational pension schemes with 750-999 members and FCA-regulated operators of a personal pension scheme, stakeholder pension scheme, a retirement annuity contract, a pension buy-out contract including a ‘section 32’ buy-out policy or an FSAVC with 4999 members or below, being required to connect first by 31 January 2026.